missKatiaPunter/jest-assertions-workshop/README.md

-# jest-assertions-workshop
+# Worshop on Jest assertions

 Instructions for this workshop are as follows:

-- blah, blah, blah;
+-
 - this is a test;
 - ipsum lorem;
 - content tbc.